JunqiangZheng/Metagenomics_Analysis/18S_Metagenomics_of_tree_fungi.md

 unassigned.

-Next is to think of a way to filter our file so we can extract sequences where the taxonomic classification is tha same for read 1 and 2, although for most it is different as we have observed.
+Next is to think of a way to filter our file so we can extract sequences where the taxonomic classification is the same for read 1 and 2, although for most it is different as we have observed.

 ``` r